darkarp/chromepass/README.md

 For access to a community full of aspiring computer security experts, ranging from the complete beginner to the seasoned veteran, join our Discord Server: [WhiteHat Hacking](https://discord.gg/beczNYP)

-If you wish to contact me, you can do so via: marionascimento@itsec.us
+If you wish to contact me, you can do so via: marion@whitehathacking.tech

 ## Disclaimer
 I am not responsible for what you do with the information and code provided.
 This is intended for professional or educational purposes only.